Travel.State.Gov > Intercountry Adoption News and Notices > Request for Statements of Interest for Accrediting Entities

 Under the IAA and 22 CFR 96.5, to qualify to be designated as an AE, an entity must be either:

-If designated as an AE, a State or local government public entity may only accredit or approve agencies or persons located in the State where it is located.
+If designated as an AE, a State or local government public entity may only accredit or approve agencies or persons located in the State in which it is located.

 The Department will only select for designation as an AE an applicant that meets the performance criteria set forth in 22 CFR 96.6.